 Saint-Paul de Vence

-Located high on the Puy Plateau, this is without a doubt one of the most charming and beautiful medieval villages on the entire Côte d’Azur.
+Saint-Paul de Vence is located at the top of the Puy plateau and is one of the most charming and beautiful medieval villages on the entire Côte d’Azur.

 It is like stepping into a completely different age and one senses already on arrival in the city that Saint-Paul de Vence, that something is very special.